Online Video Conference Mediation

 - Results in the parties drafting an enforceable settlement agreement once a settlement is reached, as would occur with a settlement after an in-person mediation.

 The ODR process is the same as with face to face mediation except that the parties are in their own homes or offices rather than together in a conference room in an office building.
 Conversations are private and confidential as they would be in a face to face mediation.
-The Zoom software provides for the use of private breakout rooms for each of the parties, and also allows the mediator to meet separately with the parties and/or move the parties into a joint session.
+The Zoom software provides for the use of private breakout rooms for each of the parties and their counsel, and also allows the mediator to meet separately with the parties and/or move the parties into a joint session.

 I find it particularly helpful if the parties each spend a brief time with me separately, prior the mediation day becoming familiar how the Zoom features work for mediation, even if they are tech savvy.
 I do not charge for this introductory time once you have signed up for a mediation session.